Gastritis: Diet

 Evidence does not support a role for specific foods, including spicy foods and coffee, in the development of peptic ulcers.
-People are usually advised to avoid foods that bother them.
+People are, however, usually advised to avoid foods that trigger symptoms.
 There is little specific advice on diet published by authoritative sources.
 The National Health Service of the United Kingdom advises avoiding spicy, acidic or fried foods which may irritate the stomach.

+It is generally advised to avoid alcohol consumption for the prevention and mitigation of gastrointestinal injury.
+Some sources describe alcohol as a potential cause of gastritis, while others describe it instead as a potential contributor to the erosion of the stomach's mucosal lining when ingested in large doses.

 Pathophysiology

 Acute

-Early acute superficial gastritis: Marked neutrophilic infiltrates appear in the mucous neck region and lamina with a pit microabscess.
+Early acute superficial gastritis.
+Marked neutrophilic infiltrates appear in the mucous neck region and lamina with a pit microabscess.
 This case was caused by Helicobacter pylori.

 Acute erosive gastritis typically involves discrete foci of surface necrosis due to damage to mucosal defenses.
-NSAIDs inhibit cyclooxygenase-1, or COX-1, an enzyme responsible for the biosynthesis of eicosanoids in the stomach, which increases the possibility of peptic ulcers forming.
-Also, NSAIDs, such as aspirin, reduce a substance that protects the stomach called prostaglandin.
-These drugs used in a short period are not typically dangerous.
-However, regular use can lead to gastritis.
-Additionally, severe physiologic stress from sepsis, hypoxia, trauma, or surgery is also a common etiology for acute erosive gastritis, resulting in "stress ulcers".
-This form of gastritis can occur in more than 5% of hospitalized patients.
+NSAIDs inhibit cyclooxygenase-1, or COX-1, an enzyme responsible for the biosynthesis of eicosanoids in the stomach, increasing the likelihood of peptic ulcers forming.
+NSAIDs also inhibit prostaglandin synthesis, a hormone with a protective effect on the stomach's mucosal lining.
+While short-term NSAID use causes no problems, long-term use can lead to gastritis or other complications.

-Also, alcohol consumption does not cause chronic gastritis.
-It does, however, erode the mucosal lining of the stomach; low doses of alcohol stimulate hydrochloric acid secretion.
-High doses of alcohol do not stimulate secretion of acid.